klaguedan/cse15l-lab-reports/lab01.md

 2. **<ins>Directory Path Argument</ins>**

    This time, I attempt to use `cat` on a directory.
-It fails (Line 2)!
+It fails (Line 2)! **Corrected:** This is an error because I am not able to use `cat` on directories!
 This makes sense since `cat` is supposed to only work on files.
 The computer doesn't know what to do if I pass it a directory.

    ```
    WORKING DIRECTORY: /home